Community Services and Assistance to Refugees and Asylum-Seekers in Yemen

 IRD Yemen began its partnership with the UN High Commissioner for Refugees (UNHCR) in 2010 with a project aimed at strengthening the self-management capacity of the Somali refugee community, Yemen’s largest refugee community.
 In 2011, the project expanded to include all refugee communities who flee mainly from Ethiopia, Iraq, and Eritrea.
 Through targeted trainings for refugee committees and sub-committees, IRD’s success in building the capacity of the various refugee committees was demonstrated most clearly during the civil unrest, as IRD-supported community leaders, outreach workers, and volunteers worked day and night to organize the displaced communities and address the needs of the most vulnerable.
 Having demonstrated its emergency response capacity and humanitarian drive, IRD is now responsible for managing UNHCR’s assistance program to vulnerable urban refugees.

 IRD’s work on the ground with refugee communities has revealed a general lack of awareness concerning rights and responsibilities as refugees in Yemen.
-In response, IRD is conducting an outreach exercise targeting every refugee household in Sana’a with the objective of raising awareness on rights and responsibilities, and also available services that address health, protection, food security, and other issues faced by urban refugees.
+In response, IRD conducted an outreach exercise targeting every refugee household in Sana’a with the objective of raising awareness on rights and responsibilities, and also available services that address health, protection, food security, and other issues faced by urban refugees.
 Awareness raising efforts not only target refugees but also host communities.
 In an unprecedented media initiative, IRD produced a ten-part Arabic language radio series that reached 100,000 people including a lively drama that follows a Somali family’s displacement from Somalia to Sana’a as well as Sheikhs’ opinions on the place of refugees in Islam.
-Furthermore, IRD continues to provide material and training support to refugee-run community based daycare centers as well as support to non-formal educational activities and other community initiatives conducted from the community centers.
+Furthermore, IRD provided material and training support to refugee-run community based daycare centers as well as support to non-formal educational activities and other community initiatives conducted from the community centers.